glic3rinu/passlib/docs/lib/passlib.hash.scram.rst

-Since this format is PBKDF2-based, it has equivalent security to Passlib's other :doc:`pbkdf2 hashes <passlib.hash.pbkdf2_digest>`, and can be used to authenticate users using either the normal :ref:`password-hash-api` or the SCRAM-specific class methods documentated below.
+Since this format is PBKDF2-based, it has equivalent security to Passlib's other :doc:`pbkdf2 hashes <passlib.hash.pbkdf2_digest>`, and can be used to authenticate users using either the normal :ref:`password-hash-api` or the SCRAM-specific class methods documented below.

 .. note::